kHarshit/kHarshit.github.io/_posts/2021-12-03-pytorch-basics-tutorial.md

 False
 {% endhighlight %}

+---

+Now, we're going to train a simple dog classifier.

 # Data loading and augmentation

-`Dataset` class is an abstract class representing a dataset.
+[`Dataset`](https://pytorch.org/docs/stable/data.html) class is an abstract class representing a dataset.

 1. `ImageFolder` requires dataset to be in the format:
 ```